administrativetrick/SRE_Toil_Tracker/README.md

 ### Experiment Features
 There is an experimental Dark Mode, but it is not currently working correctly to access that press File -> 'Toggle Theme'.
 Most things appear fine in Dark Mode with the exception of the Tree View.

+## Changelog

+## V 1.0
+* User-Friendly Interface: The application is built with tkinter, a Python GUI library, resulting in a simple and intuitive interface that's easy to use for tracking and managing tasks.
+* Task Addition: You can easily add new toil tasks, providing details such as task name, category, start and end times, and any relevant notes.
+* Task Modification: Any toil task in the application can be modified.
+Simply double-click on a task in the table and the input fields will be auto-filled with the task details, which you can then modify as needed.
+* Task Deletion: Single or multiple tasks can be removed easily from the task list.
+The right-click context menu allows for quick removal of selected tasks.
+* Data Persistence: The application utilizes SQLite3 for data persistence.
+This means that any task added, modified, or deleted in the application is immediately reflected in the database.
+You don't need to worry about losing your tasks when the application is closed.
+* Multitask Deletion: The application supports the deletion of multiple tasks at once.
+This feature enhances usability and saves time for users managing large amounts of toil.
+* Clean and Organized Display: Tasks are neatly displayed in a tabular format, making it easy to view and manage all your toil in one place.
+* Notification Messages: The application provides helpful feedback messages upon completion of various operations such as task deletion or modification.
+This ensures users are kept informed about their actions.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.